 Thirty years ago, Ron Shaich set out to change the world by changing the way America eats.
 By founding not one, but two, successful restaurant concepts (Au Bon Pain and Panera Bread), Shaich shook up the industry by offering an antithesis to fast food—handmade, artisan food served in warm and welcoming environments by people you can trust.
 Today, Panera Bread serves over eight million people each week, employs over 100,000 associates in its company and franchised cafes, and is a leader in the restaurant space.
 The Company is ranked number five in the foodservice category on Fortune’s "World’s Most Admired Companies" list.

 Today, Shaich directs a range of innovation and strategic initiatives for Panera Bread as the Company’s Chairman and CEO.
-Having made his name as an entrepreneur who grew his business into a national chain of nearly 1,800 bakery-cafes in 40 states and Canada, Shaich remains focused on building a company of quality over the long term.
+Having made his name as an entrepreneur who grew his business into a national chain of over 1,800 bakery-cafes in 45 states and Canada, Shaich remains focused on building a company of quality over the long term.

 Shaich was awarded the 2011 MUFSO Pioneer Award for being one of the most significant contributors to the history of the foodservice industry.
 Past winners have included Colonel Harland Sanders, Ray Kroc, Norman Brinker and J. Willard Marriott, Sr. He was awarded IFMA’s Gold Plate Award for being the outstanding leader in the industry in 2005.
 As well, he has twice received the Nation’s Restaurant News Golden Chain Award, which is given to figures who exemplify success and leadership in food service.

 Shaich serves as President of the Panera Bread Foundation and spearheaded the Panera Cares initiative, through which the Foundation creates nonprofit community cafes aimed at addressing issues related to food insecurity.
 Shaich formerly served as Chairman of the Board of Trustees of Clark University and on the Board of the Rashi School, the Lown Cardiovascular Research Foundation, The Alliance for Business Leadership and the Massachusetts Financial Literacy Trust Fund.
 He is also a co-founder of No Labels, an organization concerned with political problem solving.